 - Add flour, sugar, baking powder, and salt to a food processor and pulse briefly to mix.
 Then add butter pieces in 3-4 rounds, pulsing the butter into the flour after each round.
 Add eggs and pulse until a dough forms around the blade.
 Remove dough from processor and knead briefly on a floured work surface.
 Divide dough into 3 pieces and shape each into a log about 12-14 inches long.
 Wrap logs and refrigerate overnight.

-- To make the filling, you’ll need a food processor and a stand mixer to pulse all the ingredients and then mix them all together – you do not want to be doing this by hand!
-In the food processor, add the almonds and pulse until fine.
-Pour almonds into the bowl of the stand mixer.
-Repeat this step for the figs in one batch, then the dates, apricots, and raisins in another batch to prevent your food processor from getting overworked.
-You should now have finely chopped almonds, figs, dates, apricots, and raisins in the stand mixer bowl.
-Add honey, orange zest, marmalade, cinnamon, and whiskey to the bowl, and mix with the paddle attachment until everything is evenly distributed.
-Taste and add any more honey, cinnamon, zest, or whiskey as preferred!
+- To make the filling, add the almonds to a food processor, and pulse until fine.
+Pour almonds into the bowl of a stand mixer.
+Repeat this processing step for the figs in one batch, then the dates, apricots, and raisins in another batch to prevent your food processor from getting overworked.
+In the stand mixer of almonds, figs, dates, apricots, and raisins, add honey, orange zest, marmalade, cinnamon, and whiskey to the bowl.
+Mix on low speed with the paddle attachment until evenly distributed.
+Taste and add more honey, cinnamon, zest, or whiskey as preferred!
 Cover and rest overnight at room temp for the flavors to marinate.

 Day 2: Roll Cookies, Bake & Ice

 - Preheat oven to 350 degrees F. On a floured surface, roll out one of the cold dough logs into a 3″ x 14-16″ rectangle.
 (Keep the rest of the logs in the fridge because it’s much easier to work with cold dough.)
-You might have to whack the dough a little to get it to roll out.
-Scoop filling right down the middle of the rectangle and use a spoon to level it out.
-Roll the dough over the filling and place seam side down.
-Cut cookies in 1 1/2″ pieces and place them on a parchment-lined baking sheet.
+Spoon filling right down the middle of the rectangle.
+Roll the dough over the filling and place seam-side down.
+Cut cookies into 1 1/2″ pieces and place them on a parchment-lined baking sheet.
 The cookies can be close together since they don’t spread much during baking.
 Repeat for the rest of the logs, and bake for 15-17 minutes or until lightly golden on the bottoms.
-Allow cookies to cool completely before applying icing.
+Allow cookies to cool completely before icing.